-FULL SCHOOL UNIFORM MUST BE WARN TO ALL EXAMS.
-Students will be sent home if not in correct uniform or late for exams and will receive a ZERO.
+Full school uniform must be worn to examinations.
+Students will be sent home if not in correct uniform or late for examinations and may receive a zero.

-The school has one formal examination for Year 11 in Term 3.
+The school has one formal examination in Year 12.
+This is the Trial HSC Examination in Term 3.